illmade-knight/go-iot/pkg/servicemanager/restructure.md

 the dataflow at the moment lists all the global resources including those used by ServiceA and ServiceB. but for service setup we want to see its resources by themselves.

+## Start

+OK lets start the restructure - lets go through everything one file at a time - can you show me each file refactor in full in the canvas and detail the changes in the chat.
+Let's start at the top level with servicemanager.
+After each files refactor I'll show you the existing unit test for that file and then we'll adapt it to the refactor.
+Don't change any code not directly touched by the refactor - check this carefully - the unit tests should help us verify this.